35K

 In Lukla, the helicopter refuels if required, and other final checks are done.
 If you have flown back in a group of three, then you regroup to the helicopter's full capacity before you set off for Kathmandu.

-Ultimately, landing at Lukla marks the end of your high-altitude adventure via air, with a chance to land at Kala Patthar.
+Landing at Lukla marks the end of your high-altitude adventure via air.
+You get a chance to land at Kala Patthar in the process.
 Bid adieu to the Himalayas on your backdrop as you bring with you the unforgettable memories.

 Lukla Elevation: 2,840m